HepaGam B Side Effects

 Generic Name: hepatitis b immune globulin

-Note: This page contains information about the side effects of hepatitis b immune globulin.
-Some of the dosage forms included on this document may not apply to the brand name HepaGam B.
+Note: This document contains side effect information about hepatitis b immune globulin.
+Some of the dosage forms listed on this page may not apply to the brand name HepaGam B.

 For the Consumer